-to carried at all times by the RCO and a actions are taken: 1 ON THE COMMAND "STOP, STOP" Stop all firing and movement and await instructions from the Safety Staff.
-2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical e 3 ENSURE WEAPON SAFETY AND Do not attempt to unload, make safe, strip or clean any weapor to personnel) or alter bearing, range or elevation setti 4 INFORM AND SEE (This is a Unit responsibility.
-Using the detail re ecorded in Mod Form 1670 will assist) CONTACT RANGE CONTROL (DO NOT DIAL 999 - Leave that to Range Control) When Firing is taking place and on & Range system: Ext 223 Training Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1600 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO OK BT KADIO Sat 0800 - 1630 At all other times call the Main Mil: 94552 8036 / 0151 Guardroom (manned 24/7) 9294926 Include: Number of casualties a nd whether life is at risk. (e.g. gunshot wound etc.) · , , , (cig. gamenot inclaim coo.)
+1 Stop all firing and movement and await instructions from the Safety Staff.

+GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical emergency plan.

+ENSURE WEAPON SAFETY AND PRESERVE EVIDENCE Do not attempt to unload, make safe, strip or clean any weapon involved, (unless not doing it would increase the risk to personnel) or alter bearing, range or elevation setting.
+(If necessary move personnel to safety)

+ig, range of elevation setting.
+(If necessary move personnel to safet

+INFORM AND SEEK ADVICE

+(This is a Unit responsibility.
+Using the detail recorded in Figure 2-2 of Pam 21 will assist)

+When Firing is taking place and on & Training Range system: Ext 223

+Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038

+Mon-Thu & Sun 0800 - 1530 Civ: 0151 9292539

+Fri 0800 - 1530 OR BY RADIO

+Sat 0800 - 1530

+At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926

+(manned 24/7)

+Include: Number of casualties and whether life is at risk.
+Types of injury if known (e.g. gunshot wound etc.)

 Position a guide on the road at the back of the range to meet the ambulance.
-The Guardroom will escort the ambulance to meet yo Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO and Def AlB Land (Ops) (Ar Def AIB Land Eng and SIB RMP (On 5 CORDON THE AREA AND G Protect evidence.
-Everything is to remain in situ until seen by inv helmet or PLCE. vooligatore.
-I ereeriner are to mark their position with a Record weapon details.
-Damaged weapons, lodged bullets, emp nty cases are to be left where they fell.
-(If necessary seek Armourer assistance). by saces are to be left where they fell.
-(If hesessary Identify witnesses.
-To prevent influencing, stop discussion and s separate witnesses.
+The Guardroom will escort the ambulance to meet your guide who will lead them to the casualty.

+Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO, AINC and Def AIB Land (Ops) (Are always to be informed).

+CORDON THE AREA AND GATHER EVIDENCE Protect evidence.
+Everything is to remain in situ until seen by investigators.
+Personnel are to mark their position with a helmet or PLCE.
+Record weapon details.
+Damaged weapons, lodged bullets, empty cases are to be left where they fell.
+(If necessary seek Armourer assistance).
+Identify witnesses.
+To prevent influencing, stop discussion and separate witnesses.
 Witnesses are to produce a brief written account of the events.
+Make a sketch map for the investigators.
+Record the position of all fragments and personnel (injured and witnesses), stating the

-Teps.
-2.2 maiososo.
-Thaissood are to produce a biler Make a sketch map for the investigators.
-Record the position of all fragments and personnel (injured and witnesses) stating the direction they were facing, their stance, weapon state 6 CONTROL AMMUNITION AND EVIDENCE • Record the ADAC, designation and BKI of the ammunition, It is by ATO. to be degregated and not accuragem amost approved Misfires/Blinds are to be destroyed in accordance with this pamp ohlet and ATO instructions and reported to ATO using Figure 4 detail. and reported to 7110 doing Only after all investigating agencies have been consulted should the ATO authorise clearance of the scene.
-7 SUSPENSION OF RA , All Range Staff directly involved are temporari 8 RECORD THE ACCIDENT/INCIDENT - This is the Conducting Office MOD 510 are Mandatory for Regulars & Reser 9.
-MOD Form 1670 - Within 24hrs submit an initial report to the MID Cell 10 DURALS - Complete the DURALS Defence Alert Full report as soon as practical 11 MOD Form 1670 - Within 28 days submit a full report to the • PRIMED FORM 1670 - WILLIM 26 days submit a full report to the mile con
+Make a sketch map for the investigators.
+Record the position of all fragments and personnel (injured and witnesses), stating the direction they were facing, their stance, weapon state and the direction of their weapon.

+CONTROL AMMUNITION AND EVIDENCE

+Record the ADAC, designation and BKI of the ammunition, It is to be segregated and not used again unless approved by ATO.
+Misfires/Blinds are to be destroyed in accordance with this pamphlet and ATO instructions and reported to ATO using Figure 4 detail.
+Only after all investigating agencies have been consulted should the ATO authorise clearance of the scene.
-DEFENCE ACCIDENT INVESTIGATION BRANCH Duty Coordinator Civil 01980 348622

-Ammunitio Technical Officer (ATO) Support JOINT SERVICE EOD OPERATIONS CENTRE (JSEODOC) Military 94234 Ext 3360/3361/3362 Civil 01235 514300

-- 1. In locations without an ATO, consultation prior to departure is mandatory. - 2.
-When SASC personnel are providing support to an activity, they are to be informed immediately - 3.
-Refer press and media enquiriesto the Public information staff - CLEA must follow the immediate action as listed with the exception of submitting Army forms and only reporting the matter to their own Chief Firearms Officer

-K RANGE (GALLERY)
+7 SUSPENSION OF RANGE STAFF All Range Staff directly involved are temporarily suspended, pending investigation.
+8 RECORD THE ACCIDENT/INCIDENT IN THE LAND RANGE LOG 906 0r 906A This is the Conducting Officers responsibility MOD 510 are Mandatory for Regulars & Reserves, MOD 492 for Cadet Forces 9.
+USEFUL NUMBERS FOR NON-EMERGENCY (I.E. NOT LIFE THREATENING) a.
+16 years and over: Southport General Hospital 01704 547471 b.
+Under 16: Ormskirk General Hospital 01695 577111

-- A. Close Combat Ranges, Pamphlet No 21, Training Regulations for Armoured Fighting Vehicles, Infantry Weapon Systems and Pyrotechnics. - B. Cadet Training Ranges, Regulations for Cadets Training with cadet Weapon Systems and Pyrotechnics.
-Army Code NO 71855-C - C. Operational Shooting Policy - D. Altcar Rifle Range Standing Orders - E. DSA OME Part 3.
-(Volume 1 Part 2) Guidance and Notes for Ranges. - F. DSA OME Part 3-Defence code of Practice (DCOP) and Guidance notes for Ranges).. - G. NRA RCOs Instruction Manual.
+A. Dismounted Close Combat Training Volume IV, Ranges, Pamphlet No 21, Training Regulations for Armoured Fighting Vehicles, Infantry Weapon Systems and Pyrotechnics.

+B. Cadet Training Ranges, Regulations for Cadets Training with cadet Weapon Systems and

+Pyrotechnics.
+Army Code NO 71855-C C. Operational Shooting Policy

+D. Altcar Rifle Range Standing Orders

+F. DSA OME Part 3.
+(Formally JSP 403 Vol 2 Range Design & Construction).

+G. NRA RCOs Instruction Manual.